jpuritz/dDocent/_posts/2016-12-12-first-post.md

 tags: [new, cool beans]
 ---

 Welcome to the revamped dDocent webpage and user guide.
+Please let me know what you think!